Zero-1729/rocket/README.md

 ><>
 ```

-Or alternatively invoke the `rocket` command followed by a file path to execute a Rocket program like so:-
+Or alternatively, invoke the `rocket` command followed by a file path to execute a Rocket program like so:-

 ```
 $ rocket hello.rckt